 Last blog episode explored the potential that Citizen Developers offer to organizations as we see expanding capabilities and capacity of low-code application development platforms.
 The goal of these systems is to empower business users to solve their own problems, however, as covered in a previous blog, the low-code tools have their own risks.
 Here we can use Citizen Developers and Pair Programming to bring development talent a little closer to the problem.

 Now consider replacing one Developer with a Citizen Developer.
-At the end of the day, using low-code platforms turn into a development project once the scope expands beyond what is solvable with simple templates.
+At the end of the day, using low-code platforms turns into a development project once the scope expands beyond what is solvable with simple templates.
 For more advanced users of these platforms, there are “for Developer” tools that unlock powerful features that would typically be out of reach of the average Citizen Developer.
 In this form of Pair Programming each Developer would have their own workstation, where they are each coding together as a team, and responsible for the same feature or project.
 The coding roles are differentiated between competency areas, with strategic and tactical aspects of both business and technical requirements shared between the pair.

 An example of a problem for Pair Programming with a Citizen Developer would be automating a sales lead documentation process where the Citizen Developer creates a Power Automate Flow to summarize the details of the inquiry and post this information into a sales chat channel.
 The Developer then handles the API integration with the organization’s CRM system.
 The Citizen Developer can document the requirements while simultaneously working with the Developer to work out the best technical architecture for the solution.
 The Developer can experience the business requirements more intimately than they normally would and the Citizen Developer can get exposure to more technical aspects of the implementation that are outside their current technical competency.